Another Word For IMPLEMENT

 roll

-Verb : (transitive) To cause to revolve by turning over and over; to move by turning on an axis; to impel forward by causing to turn over and over on a supporting surface.
+Verb : (ergative) To revolve by turning over and over; to move by turning on a horizontal axis; to impel forward with a revolving motion on a supporting surface.

 roll-out

-Noun : Alternative spelling of rollout [An act of rolling out; gradual deployment.]
+Noun : Alternative spelling of rollout.
+[An act of rolling out; gradual deployment.]

 build